The first time I took Ayahuasca....

 "God!
 God who made me, can I trust?
 Can I TRUST?"

-After some moments of intense panic, something strange happened.
-I thought of my partner and her little boy - a 10 years old with whom I had a very loving relationship - I had a vision of them in front of my grave and I felt their pain.
+I had a vision of them in front of my grave and I felt their pain.
 It made me feel very sad for them.
 Without knowing it, without knowing how it happened, I had forgotten myself in the middle of the most intense panic.
 My next words were for them: "I am here to love you..."

 The panic had disappeared.
-I felt extremely good, even though I had no control of my body.
-The man with the greyish hair and beard was leaning over me.
+I find myself feeling extremely good, even though I had no control of my body.
+The man with the greyish hair and beard was still leaning over me.
 Lying down, I could see his head upside down!
 He appeared to be as strange and familiar as a Dad might be to a new born who still doesn’t know his face....
 The sound of the maracas and the female voices singing were like the presence of a mother a little bit further away...
 I didn't know how to move my arms and my legs.
 I was like a baby, feeling safe and cared for...

 Comments